UnitedEffects/ueauth/README.md

 }
 ```

-This will add a registered client with client-name "NOTIFICATION SERVICE-${clientId}".
+This will add a registered client with client-name "${ROOT_ID}_Global_Notification_Service".
 It will then return the client-id and client-secret of this new service in the request.
 Make note of these as your service will need them to request tokens or to validate incoming requests.

 If you wish to disable notifications, you can simply send "enabled": false, to the same endpoint and this registered client will be erased.
 You may also disable the feature via config, though this will not in and of itself delete the specified client.